Updating Wedding Traditions

 10 – Wedding List

 With many couples already living together, or having homes of their own, a wedding list of household items can end up being a bit pointless.
 Some brides and grooms simply say ‘no gifts’ .
 They would rather people just spend the money on being a part of the big day.
-Or they ask for a charitable donation to be made.
+Likewise, some ask for a charitable donation to be made.
 Many couples now ask for gift cards for specific stores, so that they can shop around for what they need.
 Travel vouchers towards a honeymoon break are popular.
 It means that anyone can purchase a gift and you are not obliged to spend £5 on a teaspoon.
 It also means that the couple receive gifts that are useful and therefore appreciated, not heading for the e-bay account!